Skip to main content

 <namespace> := <systemNamespace/authorityNamespace>[.<subContext>]

-<subContext> := sub context below system or authority namespace.
+<subContext> := sub-context below application or authority namespace.
 May consist of multiple fragments.

 Constraints: